DSXiangLi/DecryptPrompt/README.md

   - HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in HuggingFace
   - PAL: Program-aided Language Models
   - ART: Automatic multi-step reasoning and tool-use for large language models
-  - Decomposed Prompting A MODULAR APPROACH FOR Solving Complex Tasks
   - Interleaving Retrieval with Chain-of-Thought Reasoning for Knowledge-Intensive Multi-Step Questions
   - Chameleon: Plug-and-Play Compositional Reasoning with Large Language Models
   - ReWOO: Decoupling Reasoning from Observations for Efficient Augmented Language Models :star: